marson-l/stormshield-gui-toolbox/README.md

 1. Click "Execute Commands"
 2. Monitor progress in the progress bar
 3. View results in the Results tab

+### 4. Backup File decryptor
+1. Click "Backup Extractor" tab
+2. Browse for backup file (*.na)
+3. Click "Extract backup file" button
+4. Backup extracted into the same folder as the backupfile.na

+### 5. Backup & Sytem Info
+- On "Connection" page, after connecting to appliance, you can export a fresh backup of the SNS.
+You can also export system information for troubleshooting purposes.

+### 6. Monitoring (WIP)
+- You can monitor some of items as CPU, RAM, Interfaces, IPSEC Tunnels, Users, ...
+1. Click on "Monitor" tab
+2. Click on the item that you want to monitor
+3. At the execution, the output is reloaded each 2 seconds
+4. Click "STOP" to terminate loop.

 ##  Building Executable